Purukitto/NimbleChat/README.md

 -   The project is a client-side only application.
 This means that all requests are made from the browser and no data is stored on the server.
 -   The project is using [Redux Toolkit](https://redux-toolkit.js.org/) for state management.
 -   The project is using [React Router](https://reactrouter.com/) for routing.
 -   The project is using a self-hosted CORS proxy to make requests to the NBox API.
 This is because the API does not have CORS enabled.
 This is not ideal, but it is the only way to make requests to the API from the browser.
-The proxy is hosted on Heroku and can be found [here](https://nocors-proxy-d63b3f09ff4c.herokuapp.com/https://chat.nbox.ai/api/chat/completions)
+The proxy is hosted on Heroku.

+### Self Hosting Instructions